Development Phase

 Saltland Pasture Manual

-A second option that may be more suited for continuous croppers, before the scald areas are too large, is to place 15cm of sand and straw on the bare areas prior to seeding, to achieve good crop germination and growth over the discharge area.
+Second option that may be more suited for continuous croppers, before the scald areas are too large, is to place 15cm of sand and straw on the bare areas prior to seeding, to achieve good crop germination and growth over the discharge area.
 However, this should only be done a high water use option is actively lowering the water table, such as a strip of lucerne around the seep perimeter.
 Otherwise, the capillary rise will continue bring salt to the surface and salinise the sand layer, nullifying any positive impacts of you earlier efforts.
-If this happens then it may be better to take the salt tolerant pasture establishment option.

-A third option is to concentrate on utilising the excess water in the discharge seep area by permanently filling it with saltbush and salt tolerant pastures, without trying to intercept the flow of water into these areas.
+Third option is to concentrate on utilising the excess water in the discharge seep area by permanently filling it with saltbush and salt tolerant pastures, without trying to intercept the flow of water into these areas.
 This is more suited to livestock farmers and its success will depend on the catchment area being small enough as to not overwhelm the water use created in the discharge area, otherwise the degradation will continue to spread.
-It is best to seed the area first with a mix of puccinellia, tall wheat grass and messina just prior to planting the salt bush rows.
-The spacing of salt bush rows may depend on your own preferences for ease of livestock management within the area.

 Interception Zone Management